OpenSourceOV/scanner-image-capture-instructions/instructions.md

 ## Running on a mac

-The AutoIT software will only run on the Windows operating system however you can run the windows operating system on a mac using software such as [Parallels Desktop for Mac](http://www.parallels.com/au/products/desktop/) or [Oracles' VirtualBox](https://www.virtualbox.org/).
+The AutoIT software will only run on the Windows operating system, however you can run the Windows operating system on a mac using virtualisation software such as [Parallels Desktop for Mac](http://www.parallels.com/au/products/desktop/) or [Oracle VirtualBox](https://www.virtualbox.org/).

 ## Running two or more scanners on the same machine